Preparing to Apply

 CSU will verify your attendance in each registered course at the end of the first week.
-The discussion board posting or Unit I Assessment must be submitted to verify attendance and all Unit I assignments are due by the end of week one to receive credit.
+The discussion board posting or Unit I Assessment must be submitted to verify attendance.
+All Unit I assignments are due by the end of week one to receive credit.
 Students who choose not to attend the first week will be institutionally dropped from the course.

-Dropping or withdrawing from courses can affect a student’s enrollment status which in turn affects eligibility for FSA.
-If a student’s status drops below half-time as a result of a drop or withdrawal during the term, the student may become ineligible for Federal Student Loans including funds that may have already been disbursed for the term.
-For further information, review the Course Drop/Withdrawal Policy in the Academic Policies section of the Student Handbook.
+Dropping or withdrawing from courses can affect a student’s enrollment status which, in turn, affects eligibility for FSA.
+If a student’s status drops below half-time as a result of a drop or withdrawal during the term, the student may become ineligible for Federal Student Loans, including funds that may have already been disbursed for the term.
+For further information, review the Official Course Drop/Withdrawal Policy in the Academic Policies section of the Student Handbook.